siamakrostami/FFMPEGHelper/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To see the example project, clone the repo and run `pod install`.

 ## Usage